 Sand, Gravel & Crushed Rock

-Lovie operate three sand and gravel quarries and a hard rock quarry.
+Lovie operate five sand and gravel quarries and a hard rock quarry.

 Cottonhill is our hard rock quarry located one mile East of Macduff.
 Here we blast and crush to produce a wide array of products including crushed rock hardcore, Type 1 and Type 2 sub-base, single size aggregates, crusher dust and armour stone.
 Also available are decorative products such as dykestone and rockery stone.
 At Cottonhill, we also stock products from our other quarries such as washed building sand, concrete sand, 14mm aggregate and blockmix.